kanvekin/Privcord/README.md

 Vencord is not connected to Equicord and as such, all donation links go to Vendicated's donation link.

 <details>
-<summary>Using Equicord violates Discord's terms of service</summary>
+<summary>Using Privcord violates Discord's terms of service</summary>

 Client modifications are against Discord’s Terms of Service.